nate-yocom/xac-assist/README.md

 - inputDevice: The input dev file used to read the joystick events
 - outputDevice: The HID OTG gadget to write output to the XaC
-- fireAndResetAxes: A list of the axes which should be compensated (as described above)
-- waitToReset: How long should a 'fired' compensated axis remain in that state (in milliseconds)
-- fireThreshold: At what % of full movement should the axis fire
-- resetThreshold: At what % of movement should the axis return to being fireable again
-- ignoreAllButtons: Set to true to ignore (and do not pass on) all button input
-- ignoreAllAxes: Set to true to ignore (and do not pass on) all axes input
-- ignoredButtons: A list of specific buttons to filter out
-- ignoredAxes: A list of axes to filter out
-- mappedButtons: A dictionary of buttons to their mapped values
-- mappedAxes: A dictionary of buttons to their mapped values
-- allowAxisHoldToFlow: Boolean indicating whether the values for an axis should be transmitted continually once some threshold 'hold' time is met - i.e. hold-to-scroll
-- axisHoldToFlowHoldTimeMilliseconds: The number of milliseconds (fidelity of +/-10ms) to wait before allowing axis data through

 ### The Web API